ICB-DCM/model_calibration_protocol/README.md

 # TODO
 - change repo names here and in Dockerfile to final repo
-- add link to the paper (arxiv, initially)
+- update link to the paper (currently arxiv)
 - switch from test-data to main branch of Benchmark Models